Platform-OS/pos-module-user/README.md

 ### RBAC Authorization

 The module provides the foundation for implementing **Role-Based Access Control (RBAC)** in your platformOS application.
-As described in the registration section, all users initially receive the role defined by DEFAULT_USER_ROLE [constant](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-constants).
+As described in the registration section, all users initially receive the role defined by the `DEFAULT_USER_ROLE` [constant](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-constants).

 #### Built-in roles

-There are three built-in roles that are provided out of the box by the module
+There are three built-in roles that are provided out of the box by the module:

-##### anonymous role
+##### Anonymous Role

 This role is artificially granted in `modules/user/public/lib/queries/user/current.liquid`.
 It represents an anonymous user, for which you might want to still want to check some permission.
 For example, only anonymous users should be able to sign in or register into the system.
 This is why you will see built-in permissions in `modules/user/public/lib/queries/role_permissions/permissions.liquid` for `users.register` and `sessions.create`, which are checked in [Endpoints for Sign-In](#endpoints-for-sign-in-sign-out) and [Endpoints for the registration](#endpoints-for-the-registration).

-A typical example that involves anonymous user is for the eCommerce website to allow anonymous users to purchase anything without registration.
+A typical use case for the anonymous user role is on an eCommerce website, where anonymous users can purchase items without registering.

-##### authenticated role
+##### Authenticated Role

-This role is artificially granted in `modules/user/public/lib/queries/user/current.liquid`.
-It represents an authenticated user.
-The typical use case to leverage this role is to restrict certain areas from anonymous users, however not assign a proper role to the user just yet.
-For example, authenticated users might get access to a free content, however to be able to access paid content, they would need to create subscription, upon which the system will give them additional role like `member` or `subscriber` with additional permissions.
+This role is artificially granted in `modules/user/public/lib/queries/user/current.liquid`.It represents an authenticated user.
+The typical use case for this role is to restrict access to certain areas for anonymous users, without assigning a specific role to the user yet.
+For example, authenticated users might access free content, but to access paid content, they would need to subscribe, after which the system would grant them an additional role like `member` or `subscriber` with extra permissions.

-##### superadmin
+##### Superadmin

-Any user with `superadmin` role will get immediate access to any permission checked the [Authorization Commands](#authorization-commands)
+Any user with the `superadmin` role will have immediate access to any permission checked in the [Authorization Commands](#authorization-commands).

 #### Role management commands